computate-org/smartvillage-platform/README.md

 Setup the following variables to setup the Vert.x verticle.

-* CONFIG_PATH: ~/.local/src/smartabyar-smartvillage/config/smartabyar-smartvillage.yml
+* CONFIG_PATH: ~/.local/src/smartvillage-platform/config/smartvillage-platform.yml
 * VERTXWEB_ENVIRONMENT: dev

 Click [ Apply ] and [ Debug ] to debug the application.

-# Deploy smartabyar-smartvillage to OpenShift with Ansible
+# Deploy smartvillage-platform to OpenShift with Ansible

-To deploy smartabyar-smartvillage to OpenShift with Ansible, you will want to follow the instructions to install Ansible on your system first above "Install Ansible dependencies on Linux".
+To deploy smartvillage-platform to OpenShift with Ansible, you will want to follow the instructions to install Ansible on your system first above "Install Ansible dependencies on Linux".

 ## Setup ~/.ansible/roles directory